Jubilee Tennis Court & Games Area

 If you are more than 10 minutes late for your booking then other players can use the court.

-Tokens for the floodlights are available from Westwood House, Wildhern (opposite the village hall entrance) for £1 per token which gives you one hour of lighting should you wish to play tennis during the late afternoon/evening.
+Tokens for the floodlights are available from Sarah Haswell for £1 per token which gives you one hour of lighting should you wish to play tennis during the late afternoon/evening.
 Sarah can be contacted on 07957 969712

 Coaching on the Tennis Court or in the Cricket Nets

 We are very happy for coaches to book our tennis court and cricket nets but in return we do ask for a contribution of £4/hour when you are charging for lessons to help us maintain the facilities.
-Please pay Sarah Haswell who lives at Westwood House opposite the playing field – tel. no. 07957 969712
+To find out how to pay for the use of our court for coaching please call Sarah Haswell on 07957 969712.

 Booking the Cricket Nets